NHSDigital/electronic-prescription-service-account-resources/README.md

 - `.github` Contains github workflows that are used for building and deploying from pull requests and releases
 - `.vscode` Contains vscode workspace file
 - `cloudformation/` Contains cloudformation files used to create resources for CI builds and deployments
-- `SAMtemplates/` Contains the SAM templates used to define the stacks

 ## Contributing